apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

 1. Copy/paste the `dfs` storage plugin definition to a newly created plugin called myplugin.

 2. Change the root location to "/mapr/demo.mapr.com/tables".
-This change allows you to query tables for reading in the tables directory by workspace.table name.
-This change allows you to read a table in the `tables` directory.
+After this change, you can read a table in the `tables` directory.
 You can write a converted version of the table in the `tmp` directory because the writable property is true.

         {
           "type": "file",